dcunited001/dcunited001.github.io/_posts/2016-08-01-from-the-parapets-of-alexandria-knowledge-extinction-events.md

 metaphysical!
 I am not going to get into the specifics of *the prophecy*, but there is nothing any person or group can do to stop the things I am talking about.
 You could destroy me and destroy every fragment of my memory and it would not matter!
-The truth is I, as an individual, am irrelevant!
+The truth is that I, as an individual, am irrelevant!
 And yet, I don't think my job here is done.
+I feel like I have a lot to offer the world and that I'm just getting started.

 In the end, there is one future and it cannot be denied.
+In the end, no matter how long it takes, we get to a future that is the same, at least for our corner of the universe.
 The only question is -- how will we get there?
 Will we be together when we arrive?
 Or will we rip ourselves apart trying to fight our fate or profit from our destiny?

 So, instead, we have to determine not where we are going, but how we are going to get there!
 Do we want the path towards this future to be